 You may wish to contact the relevant Registry before making a request to inspect a file to determine whether the file and documents are available for inspection, and to obtain further information about how long your request might take.

 Litigation/party name searches may be conducted to determine whether a person or entity is a party to a civil Supreme Court proceeding.

-Please note that results may not display if there are certain restrictions on the publication of names or court proceedings.
+Results may not display if there are certain restrictions on the publication of names or court proceedings.
 The information provided is for civil cases initiated in the Court since 1 January 1990.

-Searching Court Files
+Searching Court files

 Civil Trial Division files

 For any enquries. please contact the Principal Registry by firstname.lastname@example.org@yrtsigerlapicnirp or by calling 03 8600 2000.

 Documents within a criminal proceedings cannot be searched unless permission is obtained in accordance with rule 1.11(4) and rule 1A.03(6) of the Supreme Court (Criminal Procedure) Rules 2017.

 For any enquiries, please contact the Criminal Registry by email@example.com@noisividlanimirc or by calling 03 8600 2004.

 Documents within a criminal Court of Appeal proceeding cannot be searched unless permission is obtained in accordance with rule 1.11(4) and 1A.03(7) of the Supreme Court (Criminal Procedure) Rules 2017.